GramAddict/docs/quickstart.md

 3. Verify that python3 and pip3 are installed: `python3 –V` and `pip3 -V`

 <br /><br />

+### Linux

+On Linux Python is pre-installed.
+For Raspberry the pre-installed version should be 3.6.
+Check this out by running this command: `python3 -V` If you have a over version of python, google for how to upgrade.

 ## Step 2: Install GramAddict